p0nce/life-idioms/articles/What DPDR feels like.md

 Like the fast movement of the eye giving the impression of a detailed, high resolution visual world ; the fast _meaning creation_ of the brain is giving the impression of whole well-separated concepts that help understanding the world.

 The person experiencing DPDR see its personnality structure dissolved, because _every other thought concept was also dissolved_.
-They were broke down to their consistutive components, without the story-teller that makes them united.
+They were broke down to their constitutive components, without the story-teller that makes them united.

 In a way, personnality is a comforting **bubble** that sustain that meaning creation.
 It insulates from tons of raw, meaningless events that do not sustain the personal narrative.
 The Ego has a good User Experience that simplifies life for us.